MiRo-projects/dashboard/README.md

 MiRo is a biomimetic robot mammal with a cognitive architecture based on the mammalian brain (Mitchinson & Prescott, 2016).
 However, it is not normally possible to access the data and processes underlying this architecture that give rise to the robot's behaviour.

-The MiRo dashboard allows users to observe these systems in action while they interact with the robot, giving insight and immediate feedback into the robot's actions and reactions.
-The dashboard also features short informational overlays to explain the similarities and differences between MiRo's cognitive architecture and that of a real mammal.
+The MiRo dashboard allows users to observe these systems in action during interactions with the robot, giving insight into the robot's actions and reactions.
+The dashboard also features short informational overlays to explain the similarities and differences between key aspects of MiRo's cognitive architecture and those of a real mammal.

 ![Action selection](./.images/dashboard_actionselection.png)